Connecticut DCF Lawyer

 In a full DCF investigation, a caseworker will typically come to a family’s home, talk to family members, and examine the children in question for potential physical and emotional signs of abuse or neglect.
 The caseworker will even want to see each child’s bed to check on his or her living situation.
 DCF will follow this visit up with additional visits – sometimes once a week or once every two weeks, and will request records from your child’s school and health care providers.

-Generally, DCF has 45 days from the initial referral to complete its investigation.
+Generally, this agency has 45 days from the initial referral to complete its investigation.
 After an investigation is completed, DCF will issue a report that either concludes the claims were “substantiated” or “unsubstantiated.”
 Additionally, it will determine whether one or more caretaker(s) will be placed on its Central Registry.

 What is a Family Assessment Response (FAR)?